Pumpkin Pecan Crunch Cake is a simple and delicious dessert for any fall dinner, holiday or special occasion!

 - When ready to serve, whip the cream on high speed of an electric mixer until soft peaks form.
 Add the sugar and beat 1 more minute.
 Top individual servings with whipped cream.

-More cake mix shortcut recipes you might enjoy from around the internet:
+More cake mix shortcut recipes you might enjoy:

 - Peanut Butter and Jelly Cake Mix Bars from Real Mom Kitchen